Last Updated on December 3, 2021 by laurenpacek

-- Add 2 tbsp butter to a heavy-bottomed pot over medium heat.
+- Add 2 tablespoon butter to a heavy-bottomed pot over medium heat.
 Allow the butter to melt.

 - Add the Arborio rice to the melted butter, stirring it around so that every grain of rice is coated in the butter.
 Stirring often, allow the rice to toast a bit.
 You'll notice that the exterior of the grains of rice become translucent, while the interior remains white.

 - A couple of ladles at a time, add the warmed broth to the rice.
 Stir constantly.
 Once the liquid has been absorbed, add another couple of ladles.
 More stirring.
 Repeat this until most or all of the liquid had been incorporated and absorbed, and the rice has a nice tender bite to it.
 You may not use all of the broth.